10 Summer Running Tips to Stay Motivated

 3. Allow Time to Adjust

 One of my biggest summer running tips is to avoid running at peak heat times, which are between 10 am to 2 pm.
-Run in the early morning or later in the evening to avoid the hottest times.
+Run in the early morning or late evenings to avoid the hottest times and direct sunlight.
 I recommend running in the early mornings as much as possible because the heat often lingers for hours after sundown.

 5. Set Goals

-Just because you aren’t running your usual summer road races doesn’t mean you can’t have goals.
-Join our Wolf Pack Membership for accountability and workout guidance.
 Summer is a good time to focus on building your strength and endurance while having a break from the busier race seasons of fall and spring.
-Whether you want to run a faster mile, run your first half marathon, or be able to do a pull-up, this summer is the perfect time to work on these fitness goals.
+Whether you want to run a faster mile, run your first half marathon, or be able to do a pull-up, summer is the perfect time to work on your fitness goals.

 6. Track Your Progress